marcodigennaro/CLF-C02/Cheat_Sheet.md

   - Increase speed and agility
   - Stop spending money running and maintaining data centers
   - Go global in minutes
+- Elasticity: The ability to acquire resources as you need them and release resources when you no longer need them
+- Agility: quickly developing, deploying, and launching software applications in the cloud
+- Vertical Scalability: more computing and processing power is added to a machine to increase its performance
+- Horizontal Scalability: one that can increase capacity by adding more computers to the system.
+- High Availability: data protection for all the legacy file data that businesses want to move to AWS, as well as reliable performance with minimal downtime and costs.

 ### 6 Categories and colors
 |Category | Color |